ibm-cloud-docs/openwhisk/templates.md

      ```
      {: pre}

-   All of these invokations return the default location `Austin` or else the location parameter that you specified in JSON format.
+   All of these invocations return the default location `Austin` or else the location parameter that you specified in JSON format.

    **Example output**